Head and Neck Cancer

 - Lymph nodes in the upper part of the neck.

-Despite their locations, brain, eye, and thyroid cancers are not usually referred to as head and neck cancers.
+Despite their locations, brain, eye and thyroid cancers aren't usually referred to as head and neck cancers.

 Symptoms and Causes